-At its most basic, a logo is a small, symbolic piece of artwork that represents a business.
-But, we’ve dug a bit deeper than that.
+At its most basic, a logo is a small, symbolic artwork representing a business.
+But we’ve dug a bit deeper than that.
 When you set aside all the design trends and fancy fonts, at its core, a logo must:

 1- Embody your brand.